ubiquitypress/metrics-widget/README.md

 In most cases, multiple sources (Google Analytics, OPERAS, Ubiquity Press) will be collecting data, though you may not want to include all of these sources in your figures.
 As such, you can provide an array of URIs which you _do_ wish to use here.

 If your array contains more than one URI, the data will be aggregated into one number.
-For example, if you use Google Analytics (500 views) and OPERAS (100 views) URIs, the value shown in the navigation would be 600 views, as it is the aggregation of both.
+For example, if you include Google Analytics (500 views) and OPERAS (100 views) here, the value shown in the navigation tab will be 600 views, as it is the aggregation of both.

 If you are unsure about what measure URIs are available to you, you will be able to find a full list of available measures from the API.
 Replacing this link with the values from your _metrics_config_ object, you can find all of the URIs from the JSON response:

 > **{{base_url}}**?filter=**{{work_uri}}**&aggregation=measure_uri

+_(It's recommended to have a browser extension that formats JSON responses)_.

 The `nav_counts` array also supports use of a wildcard item (`['*']`) which will tell the navigation menu to use _all available_ URIs when calculating the totals.
 It is recommended to only use this if you are completely sure that there will not be any overlap in your data that could cause inflated numbers.